Add different image for portrait / tall screens

 Title / Text Over Media section

-The full-screen sections in Shorthand support displaying your images in both wide screens (also called landscape format such as most desktop monitors) and tall (or portrait, such as phones) formats.
+The full-screen sections in Shorthand support displaying your images in both wide screens (also called landscape format) such as most desktop monitors and laptops, and tall or 'portrait' format such as phones.

 Reveal / Background Scrollmation sections

-In the Reveal and Background Scrollmation sections, you are shown a preview of the portrait crop alongside the thumbnail of each image at the bottom of the section editor
+When editing Reveal and Background Scrollmation sections, you are shown a portrait and landscape thumbnail-sized previews of each image in the section.

 Remember the recommended size for a portrait image, and refer to our safe area guide for portrait images to avoid losing any detail at the edges if the image gets cropped on different sized portrait screens.